rachelcarmena/how-to-teach/to-be-a-good-software-craftsperson/README.md

 * Don't forget common sense and pragmatism.
 * [List of tips extracted from The Pragmatic Programmer](https://pragprog.com/the-pragmatic-programmer/extracts/tips)
 * [ACM Code of Ethics and Professional Conduct](https://ethics.acm.org)

+:mega: I completed this idea in a post: [Our profession is a card game](https://rachelcarmena.github.io/2018/07/26/card-game.html).